PreciousChicken/blog/content/posts/short-sharp-solidity-pure-vs-view-vs-call.md

   }

   // Declared as a view function
-  // e.g. will not modify state
+  // i.e. will not modify state
   function viewRetrieve() public view returns (uint) {
       return sampleNumber;
   }

   // Declared as a pure function
-  // e.g. will not modify or read from state function pureRetrieve() public pure returns (uint) {
+  // i.e. will not modify or read from state function pureRetrieve() public pure returns (uint) {
       return 163;
   }